 Meth is a highly addictive and dangerous substance that can quickly and permanently wreak havoc on a person’s life and health.
 If you believe someone you love is abusing methamphetamine, offering your support and helping him or her seek treatment is the best thing you can do.

-Recovering from a methamphetamine addiction may seem impossible, but with proper treatment, there is hope for even the most severe cases of methamphetamine use disorders.
+Recovering from a methamphetamine addiction may seem impossible, but with proper treatment for meth, there is hope for even the most severe cases of methamphetamine use disorders.
 If you or a loved one is struggling with meth abuse or addiction, Vertava Health Ohio is here to help.
 Our world-class treatment facility offers a variety of customized residential treatment programs designed to help individuals overcome substance addiction and get on the path to long-term recovery.

 To learn more about the signs of meth abuse and addiction, contact one of our dedicated treatment specialists today.